Moddable-OpenSource/moddable/documentation/devices/nrf52.md

 - Install the Moddable SDK and build its tools
 - Install the required drivers and development tools for the nRF52840 platform

-The instructions below will have you verify your setup by running the `helloworld` example on your device using `mcconfig`, a command line tool that builds and runs Moddable applications.
+The instructions below will have you verify your setup by running the `helloworld` example on your device using `mcconfig`, the command line tool to build and run applications using the Moddable SDK.

 > See the [Tools documentation](./../tools/tools.md) for more information about `mcconfig`

-When building with `mcconfig`, you specify your device target by providing the **platform identifier** of your development board to the `-p` argument.
-For example, use the following command to build for Moddable Four:
+To build for Moddable Four,  run `mcconfig` with `nrf52/moddable_four` for the **platform identifier**:

 ```text
 mcconfig -d -m -p nrf52/moddable_four
 ```

-A list of available nRF52840 subplatforms and their platform identifiers is provided in the **Platforms** section below.
+A list of available nRF52840 subplatforms and their platform identifiers is in the **Platforms** section below.

 <a id="platforms"></a>
 ## Platforms